fmcnallyi3/it_anisotropy/power_spectrum/README.md

   present on the 12-year Anisotropy paper, depicting a function as energy for any given spherical harmonic mode (L value).

+- The following is the list of actions to accomplish the goals of this project.

 * acquire and review code for power spectrum from in-ice data
 * locate Ice Top data